zoubohao/Deepurify/README.md

 #### 2. Using the '--db_folder_path' flag in CLI

-- **You can set the '--db_folder_path' in CLI to the path of the 'Deepurify-DB' folder if you do not want to set the environmental variable.**
+- **You can set the '--db_folder_path' flag in CLI to the path of the 'Deepurify-DB' folder if you do not want to set the environmental variable.**

 ## Running Deepurify with 'clean' Mode